They Thought This HIV Strategy Couldn't Work. But It Did

 "We showed it's feasible and acceptable to deliver this kind of intervention in towns in sub-Saharan Africa," says Hayes.

-The new study does leave one major question– why was the drop only 7 percent in the group in which HIV-positive people received treatment right away as opposed to 30 percent in the other treated communities where treatment was initially delayed?
+The new study does leave one major question — why was the drop only 7 percent in the group in which HIV-positive people received treatment right away as opposed to 30 percent in the other treated communities where treatment was initially delayed?

 "My first reaction was that the statisticians had got it the wrong way around," says Hayes.
 But four different statisticians repeated the analysis and got the same results.
 The PopART researchers are mining the data to try and understand the difference.